joefarrington/mdpax/README.md

    - `pmap` to parallelize across multiple GPU devices where available
    - `jit` to compile operations once and reuse them efficiently across many value iteration steps

+While `mdpax` can run on CPU or GPU hardware, it is specifically designed for large problems (millions of states) on GPU.
+For small to medium-sized problems, especially when running on CPU, existing packages like [pymdptoolbox](https://github.com/sawcordwell/pymdptoolbox) may be more efficient due to JAX's JIT compilation overhead and GPU memory transfer costs.
+These overheads become negligible for larger problems where the benefits of parallelization and vectorization dominate.

 ## Installation